aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 You can monitor workflows with the following logs:

 * Your operator lambda.
 To find this log, search the Lambda functions for your operator name.
-* The dataplane API lambda.
+* The data plane API lambda.
 To find this log, search Lambda functions for "MediaInsightsDataplaneApiStack".
 * The Elasticsearch consumer lambda.
 To find this log, search Lambda functions for "ElasticsearchConsumer".

-#### Validate metadata in dataplane
+#### Validate metadata in the data plane

 When your operator finishes successfully then you can see data saved from the `Dataplane.store_asset_metadata()` function in the following DynamoDB table: